-We made two acquisitions of senior housing properties comprised of 2 properties during the three months ended March 31, 2014.
-We continue to explore opportunities to invest in additional senior housing properties across the United States.
-While we generally target small portfolios, we have invested in large portfolios that we believe offer attractive risk-adjusted returns.
+We made seven acquisitions of senior housing portfolios comprised of 15 properties during the nine months ended September 30, 2014.
+We expect that New Senior, as a standalone public company, will continue to explore opportunities to invest in additional senior housing properties across the United States.
+While we generally target small portfolios, we have also invested in large portfolios that we believe offer attractive risk-adjusted returns.